ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 While this is an implementation detail, doing both in one place has been one of Secure Shell's major reason for success.

 However, there are downsides to this: a user can not easily replace their key without visiting every host they are authorized to access and update the key on that host.
-Separation of authorization and authentication in this case would involve putting the key material in a third place, such as in a DANE record in DNS, and then listing only the DNS name in the authorization file:
+Separation of authorization and authentication in this case would involve putting the key material in a third place, such as in a DANE record in DNS, and then listing only the DNS owner name in the authorization file:

 * A user who wants to update their key need only update DNS in that case.